Thank you for your interest in performing at Busker Tour!

 It doesn’t matter if you have performed all around the world or if you are new to the festival scene.
 We understand that everyone needs to start somewhere.
 What matters is your show and attitude!
 You should, however, have busking experience, even if it’s only in your hometown.

-We promote buskers as talented people, and we want to make sure that you work hard, and provide an audience with top-notch and high-level performance, no matter how many people came to see you.
+We promote buskers as talented people, and we want to ensure that you work hard and provide an audience with top-notch, high-level performance, no matter how many people come to see you.

 Info for street musicians

-Our mission is to promote musicians who are also songwriters or perform original songs written for them.
-We don’t mind covers as part of your performance, but we will consider only musicians who want to share their original music.
+Our mission is to promote musicians who are also songwriters or who perform original songs written for them.
+We don’t mind covers as part of your performance (do you really have to play them?), but we will consider only musicians who want to share their original music.

 Info for street dancers, theatres and circus performers